The Decentralized Exchange Landscape

 1inch Exchange: The 1inch platform aggregates liquidity from different DEXs to minimize slippage on large orders.
 Slippage occurs when there is insufficient liquidity on one platform, resulting in a buyer paying more to buy an asset than was expected.
 By eliminating slippage, capital is made available to a trader for the best price possible.

 DeversiFi: The DiversiFi protocol aggregates liquidity across both centralized and decentralized exchanges to provide increased liquidity.
-DeversiFi also uses StarkWare’s batching technology to settle 9,000+ trades per second via user interface or API (application programming interface).
+DeversiFi also uses StarkWare’s batching technology to settle 9,000+ trades per second via user interface or API.

 Decentralized Exchange Evolution

-Although centralized exchanges account for the vast majority of market activity, since they offer security, regulatory oversight, and oftentimes insurance, the growth of decentralized finance (DeFi) has created room for the development of decentralized crypto exchange protocols and aggregation tools.
-Platforms like Uniswap, Curve, and Balancer display the potential of simple, user-friendly platforms that rely on liquidity protocols rather than order books.
+Although centralized exchanges account for the vast majority of market activity, since they offer security, regulatory oversight, and oftentimes insurance, the growth of DeFi has created room for the development of decentralized crypto exchange protocols and aggregation tools.
+Platforms like Uniswap, Curve, and Balancer display the potential for simple, user-friendly platforms that rely on liquidity protocols rather than order books.
 As the DEX market matures, the proliferation of new protocols and supporting mechanisms will likely only accelerate.
-The disjointed liquidity, once synonymous with DEXs, has become less prohibitive — and more barriers are likely to fall as innovation gains momentum.

 Cryptopedia does not guarantee the reliability of the Site content and shall not be held liable for any errors, omissions, or inaccuracies.
 The opinions and views expressed in any Cryptopedia article are solely those of the author(s) and do not reflect the opinions of Gemini or its management.
 The information provided on the Site is for informational purposes only, and it does not constitute an endorsement of any of the products and services discussed or investment, financial, or trading advice.
 A qualified professional should be consulted prior to making financial decisions.
 Please visit our Cryptopedia Site Policy to learn more.